Korsnäs IF FK

 Korsnäs IF FK is a Swedish football club located in Falun.

+Despite the name, the club is not located in Korsnäs but in the neighboring suburb of Hosjö.

+Korsnäs IF FK also has their own chant called Kif i mitt hjärta.

 Background

 Korsnäs IF FK currently plays in Division 3 Södra Norrland which is the fifth tier of Swedish football.
 They play their home matches at Lindvallen in Falun.

 The club is affiliated to Dalarnas Fotbollförbund.
 Korsnäs IF have competed in the Svenska Cupen on 23 occasions and have played 59 matches in the competition.